NuGet/NuGet.Client/src/NuGet.Core/NuGet.Packaging/README.md

 ## Aditional documentation

-More information about the NuGet.Protocol library can be found on the [official Microsoft documentation page](https://learn.microsoft.com/nuget/reference/nuget-client-sdk#nugetprotocol) and [NuGet API docs](https://learn.microsoft.com/nuget/reference/nuget-client-sdk).
+More information about the NuGet.Packaging library can be found on the [official Microsoft documentation page](https://learn.microsoft.com/nuget/reference/nuget-client-sdk#nugetpackaging) and [NuGet API docs](https://learn.microsoft.com/nuget/reference/nuget-client-sdk).